tradecloud/tradecloud-docs-api-v2/order/buyer/issue/indicators.md

 `confirmed`: all goods of this order or line are confirmed by the supplier, according to the buyer.

 {% hint style="info" %}
-The order or line must have process status `issued` and will become `confirmed`.
+The order or line must have process status `Issued` and will become `Confirmed`.
 This indicator is only intended for onboarding or migration of order lines which are already confirmed.
+{% endhint %}

+### Reconfirmation request by buyer

+`requestReconfirmation`: the supplier is requested to reconfirm the order line.
+The supplier either reconfirms the order line with requested values or alternatively does a reopen request with different values.

+{% hint style="info" %}
+The order or line must have process status `Confirmed` and will become `InProgress`.
+The In Progress status will become `OpenBuyerReconfirmationRequest`
 {% endhint %}

 ### Shipped by supplier